ArgoCanada/argo-dm/docs/barge-summary.md

 ## Recovery

-As on deployment, during recovery the overhead hoise was used.
+As on deployment, during recovery the overhead hoist was used.
 One float did not accept the end of life command file, and so was still "drifting" at about 30m when we went to recover it.
 This was not too much of a problem, as we had to bring up the line anyway, we were able to bring the float to the surface